BenAwad95/Memory/README.md

 `'py manage.py runserver'`

-## Contribution.
+## contribution.
-Any contribations are welcome❤
+Any contributions are welcome❤